phillycommunitywireless/pcw-object-storage-access-snippet/readme.md

 # Notes
 * This example downloads all 'list_devices' files from the month of October - to adjust the range/endpoints scraped, edit the code in `generate_prefixes`.
+* All files are downloaded into the current working directory!!!
+To adjust, create a parent director and edit `fname_no_prefix` to include the name - e.g, create folder `pcw` and add `pcw/...`.